 Metsä Board's essential risk management elements include implementing a comprehensive corporate risk management process that supports the entire business, protecting property and ensuring business continuity, corporate security and its continuous development, as well as crisis management and continuity and recovery plans.
 According to the risk management policy and principles, adequate risk management forms a necessary part of the preliminary review and implementation stages of projects which are financially or otherwise significant.

 The tasks of Metsä Board’s risk management are to

 - ensure that all identified risks with an impact on personnel, customers, products, property, information assets, corporate image, corporate responsibility and operational capacity are controlled according to applicable laws and on the basis of best available information and financial aspects

 - ensure that the company’s objectives are met

 protect property and ensure disruption-free business continuity

 - ensure the management of the company’s overall risk exposure and minimise the overall risks.

-The most significant risks and uncertainties that the company is aware of are described in the Report of the Board of Directors on pages 76–79 of Metsä Board's 2021 Annual and Sustainability Report.
+The most significant risks and uncertainties known to the Company are described in the Report of the Board of Directors.